island-lang/island-lang.github.io/README.md

 			otherwise:  return null
 ```

-## Currying and closures
+## Partial function application and closures

-Funca takes a very lightweight approach to currying.
 The `bind` operator simply takes a function call expression (though doesn't actually call it) and creates a new function with the given argument(s) fixed to the corresponding parameters:

 ```
 func example(a: int, b: int, c: int): int
 	return a*100 + b*10 + c*1

-// Standard currying:
+// Odered:
-let curriedFunc1 = bind example(5)
+let partialFunc1 = bind example(5)
-let result = curriedFunc1(2, 3) // returns 523
+let result = partialFunc1(2, 3) // returns 523

 // Parameter name based:
-// (note this breaks the ordinary sequence of parameters thus requires special attention) let curriedFunc2 = bind example(b = 7) let result = curriedFunc2(a = 2, c = 3) // returns 273
+// (note this breaks the ordinary sequence of parameters thus requires special attention) let partialFunc2 = bind example(b = 7) let result = partialFunc2(a = 2, c = 3) // returns 273
 ```

-Closures can be seen as a form of currying with the captured argument acting as a hidden argument to the function:
+Closures can be seen as a form of partial application with the captured argument acting as a hidden argument to the function:

 ```
 func closureExample(a: int): () => int
 	let b = a + 1

-	// b is considered a "phantom" argument to the capturing function: let capturingFunc = (c: int) => b + c
+	// b is considered to be an implicit argument to the capturing function: let capturingFunc = (c: int) => b + c

 	// Even though the function captures a local variable, it can still be returned as its captured value is
 	// considered constant.
-In a way - that can be also be seen as an indirect form of currying. return capturingFunc
+	return capturingFunc
 ```